Battle of the Teutoburg Forest: Later campaigns

 The third legionary standard was recovered in 41 AD by Publius Gabinius from the Chauci during the reign of Claudius, brother of Germanicus.
 Possibly the recovered aquilae were placed within the Temple of Mars Ultor ("Mars the Avenger"), the ruins of which stand today in the Forum of Augustus by the Via dei Fori Imperiali in Rome.

 The last chapter was recounted by the historian Tacitus.
 Around 50 AD, bands of Chatti invaded Roman territory in Germania Superior, possibly an area in Hesse east of the Rhine that the Romans appear to have still held, and began to plunder.
 The Roman commander, Publius Pomponius Secundus, and a legionary force supported by Roman cavalry recruited auxiliaries from the Vangiones and Nemetes.
 They attacked the Chatti from both sides and defeated them, and joyfully found and liberated Roman prisoners, including some from Varus' legions who had been held for 40 years.

-Arminius would continue to fight against the Romans, but the conflict remained a stalemate.
-He was poisoned by his fellow Germans in 21 AD, possibly by his own family, who feared his increasing autocracy.
+Arminius continued to fight against the Romans, but the conflict remained a stalemate.
+He was poisoned by his fellow Germanics in 21 AD, possibly by his own family, who feared his increasing autocracy.